Category 5 Hurricane Maria Batters At Dominica In The Caribbean As Forecasters Warn It Could Become Stronger

 The U.S. territory imposed rationing of basic supplies including water, milk, baby formula, canned food, batteries and flashlights.

-The U.S. National Hurricane Centre said Maria had maximum sustained winds of 160 mph (260 kph) Monday evening.
+The U.S. National Hurricane Center said Maria had maximum sustained winds of 160 mph (260 kph) Monday evening.
 It was heading west-northwest at 9 mph (15 kph).

 That's a sign of an extremely strong hurricane likely to get even mightier, said University of Miami hurricane researcher Brian McNoldy.
 Just like when a spinning ice skater brings in their arms and rotates faster, a smaller, tighter eye shows the same physics, he said.